-Faced with severe budget cuts over the past six years, the College has continuously sought opportunities to identify savings and efficiencies.
+Faced with severe budget cuts and declining enrollment over the past several years, the College has continuously sought opportunities to identify savings and efficiencies.
 Over time, the College decreased spending and services and was subject to various state spending freezes and employee salary reductions.